PASSPORT PAYMENT REQUIREMENTS – TWO SEPARATE PAYMENTS ARE REQUIRED AS OUTLINED BELOW:

 - You may submit items such as the following containing your signature AND physical description or photograph that is a good likeness of you: previous U.S. passport, Certificate of Naturalization, Certificate of Citizenship, driver's license, or a government (Federal, State or Municipal) employee identification card or pass.
 Temporary or altered documents are not acceptable.

 - Submit one (1) color photograph of you alone, sufficiently recent to be a good likeness of you (normally taken within the last six months ), and 2 x 2 inches in size.
 The image size measured from the bottom of your chin to the top of your head (including hair) should not be less than 1 inch and not more than 1 3/8 inches.
 The photograph must be color, clear, with a full front view of your face, and printed on thin paper with plain light (white or off-white) background.
-The photgraph must be capable of withstanding a mounting temperature of 225° F (107° C).
-The photograph must be taken in normal street attire, without a hat, head covering, or dark glasses unless a signed statement is submitted by the applicant verifying the item is worn daily for religious purposes or a signed doctor's statement is submitted verifying the item is used daily for medical purposes.
+The photograph must be capable of withstanding a mounting temperature of 225° F (107° C).
+The photograph must be taken in normal street attire, without a hat, head covering, or glasses unless a signed statement is submitted by the applicant verifying the item is worn daily for religious purposes.
+Effective November 1, 2016 passport photos of applicants wearing eyeglasses will NOT be accepted.
+Applicants are required to remove eye glasses when taking the photo unless a signed statement from a medical professional or health practitioner (such as surgeon or ophthalmologist) is accompanied with the application due to a recent surgery/procedure.
 A retouched photograph altering your appearance is unacceptable.
 Snapshots, most vending machine prints, and magazine or a full-length photograph is unacceptable.
 Digitized photos must meet the previously stated qualifications and will be accepted for use at the discretion of Passport Services.
 Photographs can be obtained at the Viera, Merritt Island, Melbourne and Titusville Parkway Branch Offices.
-The cost is $10.00 plus tax for a total of $10.60.
-Please note our Titusville Customer Service Branch at the Six Story Courthouse is unable to provide photographs at this time but will continue to accept passports which the customer already has an available photograph.
+The cost is $10.00 plus tax for a total of $10.70.
+Please note our Titusville Customer Service Branch at the Six Story Courthouse and our Palm Bay Office is unable to provide photographs at this time but will continue to accept passports which the customer already has an available photograph.

 PASSPORT FORMS MUST BE COMPLETED IN BLACK INK.